The time has come — you’re ready to take your favorite DAW to the next level to get that professional sound.

 This budget interface will give you what you need to start.
 Higher-end models have all the bells and whistles required for top-quality sound creation.

 - Advanced – The Universal Apollo Twin Duo, which we reviewed above, is a superb choice.
 It’s loaded with features from the most basic to the very advanced for premium production.

 Size and Weight

-Size matters.
 Do you have a whole room devoted to your work?
-If so, you can afford to be generous with the size of your interface.
+If so, you can afford to be generous with the size of your audio interface.

 If space is an issue, you may need to install a rack to save space since you are operating in limited quarters.

 Size also matters if you plan on taking the equipment with you as you travel or work in new locations.

 - Rackmount V Desktop – This is if you’re getting started with a desktop audio interface for your home studio.
 You likely don’t have heaps of equipment yet, and these models have lots of budget options.
-Rack-mounted interfaces are an excellent way to keep your workspace clean and neat.
+Rack-mounted audio interfaces are an excellent way to keep your home studio workspace clean and neat.
 These are also found most in professional studios.

 Inputs and Outputs

 Knowing what the outputs and inputs on your device are will help you better use it.

-- XLR inputs- These are for microphones.
-If you plan on recording with the use of a microphone, make sure you have one of these on your interface.
+- XLR inputs – XLR inputs are for microphones.
+If you plan on recording with the use of a microphone, make sure you have one of these on your audio interface.

 - Instrument line inputs – These are high impedance and perfect for passive instrument pickups.
 These are instruments that generate voltage levels at the same rate as line-level.
 But at a lower power.

-- Balanced stereo output- The ability to connect a balanced cable to this interface.
+- Balanced stereo output – The ability to connect a balanced cable to this audio interface.
 This will provide you with better audio sound and clarity.

-- Headphone output- This is an output that will offer enough power to drive your headphones.
+- Headphone output – Headphone outputs offer enough power to drive your headphones.
 This helps you create the sound you desire.

-You have to know the three main connection types so you can choose the one that works best for you and your studio.
+You have to know the three main connection types so you can choose the one that works best for you and your home studio.